Docs menutap to expand

 Last updated

 A First Notice of Loss (FNOL) is the intake record carriers and TPAs use to open a claim.
-In Wave, the FNOL isn't a separate form — it's the FNOL Information block at the top of the right pane, and it fills in from your first chat message.
+In Wave, the FNOL isn't a separate form.
+Wave collects the loss details in chat, starting with your very first message, and keeps them on the estimate's Info tab.

 How it gets populated